 I was indicted on February 22, 2013.
 I pleaded guilty to mortgage fraud on October 3, 2013.
 I was sentenced on March 20, 2014.
 I turned myself in to Otisville prison on May 21, 2014.
 I was released on November 2, 2015.

-My restitution order was over a million dollars.
-The Feds added up the gross amount of the mortgages that went under and came up with a loss amount for the purposes of the Federal Sentencing Guidelines.
-The Feds never credited me, or my co-conspirators, for monies the banks recovered in their foreclosure sales, when calculating the loss amount.
-The large loss amount put me in a sentencing guidelines range of between 4 – 5 years incarceration.
+The Feds added up the gross amount of the mortgages that went under in my conspiracy and came up with a loss amount of $1.6 million dollars for the purposes of the Federal Sentencing Guidelines, as well as for the purposes of it’s press release.
+This “gross” loss amount put me in a sentencing guidelines range of between 4 – 5 years incarceration.
 Most of the banks did not make any claims for restitution.
 I ultimately was jointly responsible for a restitution order of about $400K payable to Wells Fargo Bank.
 I pay $300 a month towards the restitution order.

 Although my restitution order is $400K, I only made about $4K in legal fees for the seven closings in which I pleaded guilty.
 There were numerous individuals in my case, who made hundreds of thousands of dollars in illicit profits, who were never indicted.
 For example, one of the straw buyers used by the ringleaders of my conspiracy, named Ronald Holder, never got indicted.
 The sellers whom I represented, Israelis who controlled a local real estate company called Team Realty, never got charged even though they profited with hundreds of thousands of dollars in illicit profits.
 I had no idea that these “respectable” real estate investors were selling run down properties to straw buyers who had no intention of making the mortgage payments.
 Had I known I would have never represented these shyster idiots.